Oliva barbadensis

 Oliva barbadensis is a species of sea snail, a marine gastropod mollusk in the family Olividae, the olives.

 Description

 Original description: "Shell of medium size for subgenus, heavy, thickened, fusiform in shape, body somewhat inflated, wider at midsection than at shoulder; spire elevated, protracted; color yellow to yellow-tan, overlaid with variable amounts of fine brown triangles in a netted pattern; some specimens with large zig-zag areas of bright yellow; body whorl with two bands of darker brown zig-zags; spire whorls with tan-colored callus; shoulder and edge of suture with pale blue patches, corresponding to sutural scalloping pattern; protoconch large; interior of aperture white; columellar area white with 18 to 25 thin plicae.

-Size: approximately 40 to 50 mm. in length.
+Size: approximately 40 to 50 mm. in length: rarely to 60+ mm.